What Are Bacon Lardons

 Considering the size of the lardons, being concerned with proper cooking interior temperature will not be an issue.
 If you would like to read more about UDSA Pork Standards

-What is Larding?
+What Is Larding?

 Larding is a technique used to add moisture and flavor to the meat.
 Lard, or bacon fat, is often used for landing, but other types of fat can also be used.
 Larding involves running a piece of fat through the meat, which helps keep the meat moist and juicy.
 Larding also adds flavor to the meat, making it more flavorful and tender.